-The most prestigious distinction is Latin Honors: students do research in their field of study and graduate summa cum laude, manga cum laude, or cum laude.
+The most prestigious distinction is Latin Honors: students do research in their field of study and graduate summa cum laude, magna cum laude, or cum laude.
 Students should speak with an academic advisor about tailoring an honors experience that meets their learning goals.
 Learn more about Latin Honors below.

 Research and Advanced Study

 Take your studies to a higher level after you have completed at least a semester at University College.

 - Funded research for students working on a Latin Honors thesis.

 Your additional work will be reflected in your academic records.
 Among the recognitions are:

 - Alpha Sigma Lambda and/or Phi Beta Kappa honor societies.

 - Dean’s Honors awarded at graduation to students with top grade point averages.

 - Latin Honors, in which your degree is awarded cum laude, magna cum laude, or summa cum laude, are available to students who complete a Latin Honors thesis and achieve certain grade point averages.